 - Successful nominations will demonstrate a sustained and/or enduring contribution to accountability in the field of human rights and inclusive sustainable development.

-- The award generally is given to an individual, or organisation that has made an exceptional contribution in line with the Award objectives.
+- The award generally is given to an individual or organisation that has made an exceptional contribution in line with the Accountability Award objectives.

 - No one person or organisation may win the award more than once.

-- Current members of the Accountability International staff and board, as well as the selection committee cannot nominate or be nominated for the Accountability International Leadership Award.
+- Current members of the Accountability International (staff and board members), as well as the members of the Accountability Award selection committee cannot nominate nor be nominated for the Accountability Award.